HardlyDifficult/Tutorials/Outline.md

 </details>

 ## Sprite Filter Mode: Point

-Update the sprite sheet's import settings to use filter mode point.
+Update the sprite sheet's import settings to use filter mode point, again prevent some visual artifacts that appear when using sprite sheets.

 <details>
 <summary>